Code Conventions for Java

 5 Comments

 Java programs can have two kinds of comments: implementaton comments and documentation comments.
-Implementation comments are those found in C++, which are delimited by //--Java also allows for the use of /*...*/ for implementation comments this document standardizes solely on //.
-Documentation comments are Java-only and are delimited by /**...*/--note the double-asterisk (**) at the beginning.
+Implementation comments are those found in C++, which are delimited by // -- Java also allows for the use of /*...*/ for implementation comments; however, these conventions have standardized solely on //.
+Documentation comments are Java-only and are delimited by /**...*/ -- note the double-asterisk (**) at the beginning.
 Documentation comments can be extracted to HTML files using the javadoc tool.

 Implementation comments are for notes about a particular implementation or a means for temporarily removing code.
 Documentation comments are meant to describe the specification of the code, from an implementation-free perspective, to be read by developers who might not necessarily have the source code at hand.